 Water - Water is provided to this area by California Water Service as part of the Central Stockton Storage and Distribution system.
-As documented in the 2015 Urban Water Management Plan prepared for Cal Water, the facilities serving this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
+As documented in the Draft 2015 Urban Water Management Plans prepared for the City of Stockton and Cal Water, the facilities serving the DUCs this area have sufficient capacity and access to high-quality water supplies to address current and projected demands.
 There are no deficiencies in water services in this area.

 Sewer -Sewer system services to this area are provided by the City of Stockton through Morrison Gardens Sanitary District facilities.
 The City's 2035 Wastewater Master Plan outlines a variety of improvements (e.g., gravity sewers, force mains, pump stations) for potential future services in the area.
 These are part of the proposed Collection System 6 and 7 facilities.
 Because connections to the public treatment system are limited, there are deficiencies in sewer services in this area.
-New service lines would need to be constructed to accommodate new development.
+New service lines would need to be constructed to accommodate new developmentSewer system services are provided to portions of this area by the City of Stockton's Sewer Systems 6, 7, and 8.
+The City of Stockton Regional Wastewater Control Facility (RWCF) has met and expects to continue to meet annual wastewater collection and treatment demands within the SOI in compliance with the Central Valley Regional Water Quality Control Board and NPDES permit.
+Some parcels currently rely on individual septic systems.